CamClrt/FoodChoice/README.md

 ## 2. To use the program

-The application is built for being used in a terminal's interface.
+The application is built for being used in a terminal's interface
-The user can interact with it with keyboard.
+The user can interact with it with keyboard

-**Important**: for the moment the program is only available in French.
+**Important**: for the moment the program is only available in French

 ## 3. Functions